US stocks rebound after getting a reminder of AI's potential upsides

 Outside of AI worries, big U.S. companies continue to report mostly better profits for the end of 2025 than analysts expected.

-They helped offset a 1% drop for Coinbase Global.
-The crypto trading platform fell as bitcoin dropped back toward $64,000, close to half its record price reached in October.
+Meanwhile, Coinbase Global bounced back from an early drop to add 0.1%.
+The crypto trading platform fell earlier as bitcoin dropped back toward $64,000, close to half its record price reached in October.

 In stock markets abroad, indexes were mixed amid mostly modest movements in Europe.